Skip to content

 bash

-# In the directory of the package you'll work on:
+# In the directory of the package you'll work on (a name or a pkg_ id):

 bash